bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 1(weeks 1&3): Get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
 And have a basic understanding of the ChRIS platform and ChRIS UI project of Redhat.
 Practice how to implement Redux by updating the Chris-store UI by using Redux.

-- Sprint 2(weeks 4&6): Re-write ChRIS Store with Redux, start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.
+- Sprint 2(weeks 4&6): Re-write ChRIS Store with Redux, start implementing redux for the ChRIS UI, create a definition file of Typescript for ChRIS API and take all backend objects and populate them into the cache and make them available.

 - Sprint 3(weeks 7&8): Create some unit for testing and ensuring redux can work correctly.